-The banking contract was recently retendered and a new 3 year contract commenced 1/4/16.
-The treasury consultancy service was renewed for a 3yr period commencing 1/4/17 after a favourable benchmarking exercise.
+The banking contract was recently retendered and a three year contract commenced 01/04/2016 with the option to extend.
+A procurement exercise is currently being undertaken for banking services with a contract due to be signed by the end of March 2021.
+The treasury consultancy service was renewed for a three year period commencing 1/4/2020 after a favourable benchmarking exercise.
 The process for advertising and awarding contracts will be in line with the Council's Financial Regulations and Financial Procedure Rules.